 All members of the College community share a responsibility for creating, maintaining, and developing a learning environment in which difference is valued, equity is sought, and inclusiveness is practiced.
 We will continually assess our progress in ensuring a positive campus climate for all members of the Lafayette community.

-The College will begin the initial phase of launching a new campus climate survey in spring 2016.
+The College will begin the initial phase of launching a new campus climate survey in 2017.
 The campus community will be invited to participate in the survey and kept apprised of next steps and results through email communications and this website.

 In 2010, Lafayette students, faculty and staff participated in a campus climate survey developed by the College’s Climate Study Working Group and Rankin & Associates.
 That survey was designed to provide baseline information about where we have been most successful in building a positive climate for all members of our community, as well as where we have important work to do.